fruit/sfDoctrineTablePlugin/README.markdown

     $q->select('a.*, c.slug')->execute();

-  If anybody could help me to elegantly solve this issue - I will be pleasantly thankful.
+  If anybody can help me to elegantly solve this issue - I will be pleasantly thankful.

-# 8. <a id="tdd">TDD</a>
+# 10. <a id="tdd">TDD</a>

   Tested basic functionality.